LLM Program Optimization via Retrieval Augmented Search: Introduction

-\textbf{Code Optimization.} Code optimization has long been a problem of interest for researchers in software engineering and compilers.
-However, these approaches typically operate at a lower level of abstraction and are incapable of producing high-level optimizations such as changing the algorithms and data structures used.
-As a consequence, there has been recent interest in leveraging LLMs to augment existing, symbolic techniques.
-One approach has been to identify code optimizations that are missed by compilers by using LLMs to mutate different programs and use a differential testing method to analyze changes in binary size \cite{italiano2024finding}.
-Another approach that directly uses LLMs to perform program optimization is the Search-Based LLM (SBLLM) \cite{gao2024search}, which proposes an evolutionary search framework to iteratively optimize Python and C++ programs.
-Separately, they use the BM25 technique to retrieve code snippets displaying useful optimizations, and then ask an LLM to improve their best-performing programs based on these snippets.
+\textbf{Related work.} Code optimization has long been a problem of interest in programming languages.
+However, these approaches typically operate at a lower level of abstraction and are incapable of producing high-level optimizations such as changing algorithms and data structures.
+Thus, there has been recent interest in leveraging LLMs to augment existing, symbolic techniques.
+One approach that directly uses LLMs to perform program optimization is the Search-Based LLM (SBLLM) \citep{gao2024search}, which proposes an evolutionary search framework to iteratively optimize Python and C++ programs.
 However, in their framework, retrieval and search are not integrated, and they do not use contextual retrieval.
 Furthermore, they only report speedups of 1.55$\times$ on the PIE benchmark (using GPT-4), so even the existing dynamic retrieval approach studied in PIE substantially outperforms their approach.
-Finally, \citet{qiu2024efficient} studies the capabilities of LLMs for Python program optimization, finding significant gaps compared to human experts.
-We focus on optimizing C++ code since we can measure performance in a reproducible way using a system simulator, as proposed in PIE~\cite{shypula2023learning}.
+Finally, \citet{qiu2024efficient} studies capabilities of LLMs for Python program optimization, finding significant gaps compared to human experts.
+We focus on optimizing C++ code since performance can be measured in a reproducible way using a simulator~\citep{shypula2023learning}.